where-to-stay

 Gorge views come at a premium but are worth it if the view is why you came.
 Budget an extra €50-100 per night for rooms with direct gorge perspectives.

 Air conditioning is essential from June through September.
-Ronda sits at 750 metres elevation but summer heat is intense.
+Ronda sits at 750 metres elevation, but the summer heat is intense.

 La Ciudad hotels often require parking in public car parks and walking.
 El Mercadillo properties usually have easier access.